Sadio Mane injury: Liverpool forward fit for Sheffield United clash as Alisson closes in on return | Goal.com

 Liverpool forward Sadio Mane has been passed fit for Saturday's clash with Sheffield United after recovering from a dead leg.

-The Senegal international was substituted in the closing stages's of Sunday's victory over Chelsea and was left out of the squad for Wednesday's Carabao Cup clash with MK Dons.
+The Senegal international was substituted in the closing stages of Sunday's victory over Chelsea and was left out of the squad for Wednesday's Carabao Cup clash with MK Dons.

 But the former Southampton winger is set to start at Bramall Lane as Jurgen Klopp's side look to make it seven wins from seven to start the Premier League season.